| |

 Chop to a uniform size

-This should go without saying, but chopping is KEY.
+Chopping is KEY.
 The best-chopped salads have all of their components chopped to a similar size, although I do mince my onion smaller.
 And if you're using hot pepperoncini, you might want to go smaller on those.

 Dress your salad before serving

 Chopped salads are no time for "dressing on the side."
-You don't need a lot of dressing (in fact, it's OK to completely skip it if you use marinated veggies from a jar) but it's so nice when the dressing coats every forkful.
+You don't need a lot of dressing (in fact, it's OK to completely skip it if you use marinated veggies from a jar), but it's so nice when the dressing coats every forkful.
 Trust me on this one.

 Add fresh herbs